aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

   </div>
 </form>

-This is a reasonable approach, but if we want to add different types of terrain (dry areas, forest... ) it becomes too obviously based on noise.
+This is a reasonable approach, but if we want to add different types of terrain (dry areas, forest... ) it becomes too obviously based on noise and won't look realistic.
 An easy way to get around this is to use two noise maps: elevation and moisture.
 I got this idea from this [amazing blog post by Red Blob Games](https://www.redblobgames.com/maps/terrain-from-noise/).
 The idea is that elevation controls mountains and water, but is then combined with a moisture map to determine the type of terrain **in between**.

-The algorithm I ended up using to choose which terrain to render without losing my hair over it is this:
+The algorithm that I ended up using to generate realistic terrain is this:

 {{< highlight typescript >}}
 /**